danmcduff/iphys-toolbox/README.md

 Citation: Balakrishnan, G., Durand, F., & Guttag, J. (2013, June).
 Detecting pulse from head motions in video.
 In Computer Vision and Pattern Recognition (CVPR), 2013 IEEE Conference on (pp. 3430-3437).
 IEEE.

+We would happily include additional implementations of iPPG or iBCG algorithms in this toolbox.
+If you would like to contribute an implemntations of a new method please submit a pull request or email: damcduff@microsoft.com

 ## Usage: ##